Australia is burning: Everything we know, how you can help and where to donate

 On Jan.
 3 a fire took hold on Kangaroo Island, an important ecological safe haven off the coast of South Australia.
 Rains helped ease the burden overnight and the state's fire service downgraded the emergency threat level early on Jan.
 4, after a quarter of the island was ravaged by the "unstoppable" fire.
 It is still burning out of control.

+On Saturday Jan.
+4, two deaths were confirmed as a result of the Kangaroo Island fires, bringing the death toll to 23.

-Saturday Jan.
-4 brought weather conditions that were expected to, and did, "deteriorate quickly."
+Saturday also brought weather conditions that were expected to, and did, "deteriorate quickly."
 The combination of high temperatures, reaching around 40 degrees Celsius (104 degrees Fahrenheit), low humidity and winds creates a dangerous mix of conditions allowing fire to take hold and spread quickly.

 Conditions eased on Jan.
 5 and as cool air moved through the country, a handful of blazes were downgraded from emergency level to watch and act.
 There are a number of emergency warnings still in place in both NSW and Victoria.